qcnotes/qcnotes.github.io/_posts/2024-08-31-Schmidt-Decomposition.md

 \end{equation}
 $$

-*Note: I don't understand the reason for arranging $\alpha_{j,k}$ in matrix form.
-This matrix arrangement has introduced artificial constrain on the dimension of composite system.
+*Note: I don't understand the reason for arranging $\alpha_{j,k}$ in a matrix form.
+This matrix arrangement has introduced artificial constraint on the dimension of composite system.